Often used to refer to a university tutor or lecturer.

 This is a course that allows you to undertake a placement in an industry of your choice for one year.

-Universities can award non-repayable scholarships based on personal circumstances (i.e achievement, household income).
+A non repayable financial award based on a certain criteria (i.e achievement, household income).
 Check out BCU's Up-Grade scholarship.

-The academic year is divided into blocks of study, similar to school terms, we call them semesters.
+The academic year divided into study block, similar to school terms.

 Smaller teaching sessions where students can engage in discussions with other students and a lecturer.
-Discussions usually follow on from topics discussed in lectures.
+Discussions usually follow on from content delivered in lectures.
 Seminars are similar to classes at school.

 SLC provide financial help to students during their studies and manage the loan repayments after a student graduates.

 Student unions are organised by students, for students.
 They are the voice of students, representing their interests.
 The student union will often organise activities and events for students.
-Every university has a student union, which runs a bit like a schol council.
+Every university has a student union.

 The Government funding body that assess and approve applications for financial support.
 This includes loans, grants and tuition fees.

 A point system used as an alternative to post-16 qualifications for university course acceptance.

 Tuition fees are the cost of your study/course.
 Universities can charge up to £9,250 per year.
 Students can apply for a tuition fee loan from Student Finance to cover the costs.